 The main responsibilities and duties of a senior human resources manager are discussed below:

 The core responsibility of a senior human resources manager is to manage cross-functional teams and ensure they meet their targets.
-If these teams are managed by designated managers, the senior human resources manager will then be managing and dealing directly with these managers.
+If designated managers manage these teams, the senior human resources manager then manages and deals with those designated managers.

 In any case, it is the responsibility of the senior HR manager that the human resources department performs its duties as expected.
 This involves execution and management of day-to-day human resources tasks ranging from employee management to salaries and benefits to HR solution execution to hiring and firing and more.